|Summary: As market-index returns beating general investor results highlight, an investor’s worst enemy is likely to be themselves.|

 There are, however, things that an investor can do to maximise their confidence in their forward trajectory.
 Those who keep focus on the long-term objectives, control the controllables and remain disciplined in the face of testing times, no matter the prevailing commentary, are more likely to have a positive experience.

-Carol Tawfik is a licensed financial advisor at Affinity Private.
+Carol Tawfik is a Certified Financial Planner and adviser with Affinity Private.